materia-dex/materiadex-com/src/pages/docs/materia/07-interface-integration/03-iframe-integration.md

 # Add To Your Site

-To include a Materia iframe within your site just add an iframe element within your website code and link to the Materia frontent.
+To include a Materia iframe within your site just add an iframe element within your website code and link to the Materia frontend.

 Linking to a WUSD/GIL swap page would look something like this.
 To link to a token of your choice replace the address after "outputCurrency" with the token address of the token you want to link to.